-Menopause can bring some pretty dramatic physical changes.
+Menopause can bring about many physical changes.
 As estrogen production slows and the ovaries stop producing eggs, periods become erratic and then stop.
-Dwindling estrogen levels contribute to symptoms that include:
+Declining estrogen levels contribute to symptoms that include:

 - hot flashes